Biden heading to US Virgin Islands to relax between holidays

 Associated Press

-WASHINGTON (AP) — President Joe Biden on Tuesday was headed to a place very familiar to him — the U.S. Virgin Islands — to enjoy some downtime and warmer weather and to ring in a new year with family.
+WASHINGTON (AP) — President Joe Biden on Tuesday traveled to a place very familiar to him — the U.S. Virgin Islands — to enjoy some downtime and warmer weather and to ring in a new year with family.

-The president and his wife, first lady Jill Biden, departed Washington on Tuesday for St. Croix, one of three islands that make up the U.S. territory in the Caribbean.
+The president and his wife, first lady Jill Biden, flew from Washington on Tuesday to St. Croix, one of three islands that make up the U.S. territory in the Caribbean.
 St. John and St. Thomas are the other two islands.
 The Bidens were joined by their grandchildren Natalie and Robert.

 St. Croix is a tropical getaway that Biden has been getting away to at least since he was vice president, from 2009 to 2017.